yadavkp/BANKINGSYSTEM_GUVI/README.md

-# Online Banking System - Java EE Maven Project
+# Online Banking System - Java Maven Project

 This is an interesting Java EE project that focuses on developing an online banking system.
 The main aim is to create an online banking platform that is accessible from any location, allowing customers to perform routine banking operations without the need to visit physical bank branches.